huggingface/Google-Cloud-Containers/examples/gke/tei-deployment/README.md

-# Deploy Snowflake's Arctic Embed (M) with Text Embeddings Inference (TEI) in GKE
+# Deploy Snowflake's Arctic Embed (M) with Text Embeddings Inference (TEI) on GKE

-TL; DR Snowflake's Arctic Embed is a suite of text embedding models that focuses on creating high-quality retrieval models optimized for performance, achieving state-of-the-art (SOTA) performance on the MTEB/BEIR leaderboard for each of their size variants.
+Snowflake's Arctic Embed is a suite of text embedding models that focuses on creating high-quality retrieval models optimized for performance, achieving state-of-the-art (SOTA) performance on the MTEB/BEIR leaderboard for each of their size variants.
 Text Embeddings Inference (TEI) is a toolkit developed by Hugging Face for deploying and serving open source text embeddings and sequence classification models; enabling high-performance extraction for the most popular models, including FlagEmbedding, Ember, GTE and E5.
 And, Google Kubernetes Engine (GKE) is a fully-managed Kubernetes service in Google Cloud that can be used to deploy and operate containerized applications at scale using GCP's infrastructure.
 This post explains how to deploy a text embedding model from the Hugging Face Hub in a GKE Cluster running a purpose-built container to deploy text embedding models in a secure and managed environment with the Hugging Face DLC for TEI.

 ## Setup / Configuration

 First, you need to install both `gcloud` and `kubectl` in your local machine, which are the command-line tools for Google Cloud and Kubernetes, respectively, to interact with the GCP and the GKE Cluster.

-* To install `gcloud`, follow the instructions at <https://cloud.google.com/sdk/docs/install>.
+* To install `gcloud`, follow the instructions at [Cloud SDK Documentation - Install the gcloud CLI](https://cloud.google.com/sdk/docs/install).
-* To install `kubectl`, follow the instructions at <https://kubernetes.io/docs/tasks/tools/#kubectl>.
+* To install `kubectl`, follow the instructions at [Kubernetes Documentation - Install Tools](https://kubernetes.io/docs/tasks/tools/#kubectl).

-Optionally, to ease the usage of the commands within this tutorial, you'll set the following environment variables for GCP:
+Optionally, to ease the usage of the commands within this tutorial, you will set the following environment variables for GCP:

 ```bash
 export PROJECT_ID="your-project-id"